joe7575/techage/manuals/manual_ta4_EN.md

 Note 2: Tanks or silos with different contents must not be connected to a pipe system.
 In contrast, several tanks or silos with the same content may hang in parallel on one line.

+Cracking breaks long chains of hydrocarbons into short chains using a catalyst.
+Gibbsite powder serves as a catalyst (is not consumed).
+It can be used to convert bitumen into fueloil, fueloil into naphtha and naphtha into gasoline.

+In hydrogenation, pairs of hydrogen atoms are added to a molecule to convert short-chain hydrocarbons into long ones.
+Here iron powder is required as a catalyst (is not consumed).
+It can be used to convert gasoline into naphtha, naphtha into fueloil, and fueloil into bitumen.

 [ta4_reactor|plan]